Thiago279/Thiago279/README.md

 - **Recicla+**, a mobile(android) app for recycling guides.
 - A **music recommendation system** using graphs.
 - A lot of different **Java Spring** CRUD APIs with **Swagger**.
-- Simple blog (Angular / Typescript).
+- Responsive blog (Angular / Typescript).
 - Database (Postgres and MySQL) modelling and implementation.

 ## 📈 GitHub Stats: